-This project aims to observe the trajectory of oxygenated and deoxygenated bloodstreams as they flow through the embryonic human heart tube and investigate whether environmental factors can influence the oxygenated streamline trajectory.
+The aim of the proposed study is to observe directly the trajectories of oxygenated and deoxygenated blood streams in an in silico model and in vivo embryonic chicken heart tube and if these flowlines can be influenced by either varying the external magnetic field or the oxygenation differential between the two streams.
 The study will also determine whether differential effects of oxygenated and deoxygenated blood on downstream cardiac endothelial cells and gene expression exist.
+Chicken embryo models provide relevant surrogates for understanding human 4-chambered heart development.

 Mātai is a registered Charitable Trust (CC56831) undertaking not-for-profit medical imaging research in Gisborne-Tairāwhiti, Aotearoa-New Zealand.